ColinFay/colinfay.github.io/_posts/2024-06-14-webrcli-and-spidyr-what-new.md

 ## Future works

-Here are what I plan on working in the upcoming week:
+Here are what I plan on working in the upcoming weeks:

 - `webrcli init` should allow for specifying a `webr` version from npm [issue 17](https://github.com/ColinFay/webrcli/issues/17)